acode/FunctionScript/README.md

 }
 ```

+#### FatalError

+`FatalError`s are a result of function mismanagement - either your function
+  could not be loaded, executed, or it timed out.
+These **must** return status
+  code `500` if over HTTP.

+#### RuntimeError

+`RuntimeError`s are a result of uncaught exceptions in your code as it runs,
+  including errors you explicitly choose to throw (or send to clients via a
+  callback, for example).
+These **must** return status code `403` if over
+  HTTP.

 #### ValueError

+`ValueError`s are a result of your function returning an unexpected value
+  based on FaaSlang type-safety mechanisms.
+These **must** return status code
+  `502` if over HTTP.

 `ValueError` looks like an *invalid* ParameterError, where the `details`
 Object only ever contains a single key called `"returns"`.
 These are encountered